haddocking/powerfit/README.md

 ### MacOSX

-First install [*git*](https://git-scm.com/download) by following the instructions on their website, or using a package manager, e.g. *brew*
+First install [*git*](https://git-scm.com/download) by following the instructions on their website, or using a package manager such as *brew*

     brew install git